 Carrying equipment for every eventuality is also counter-intuitive and you should avoid your experience outdoors being overshadowed by the weight of your bag – at the end of the day you are here to enjoy and not endure.

-Cameras – Camera equipment is very much a personal choice and is dependant on individual preference, budget and experience.
-Whetheryou shoot with a 35mm DSLR or a mirror-less system is unimportant.
+Cameras – Camera equipment is very much a personal choice and is dependent on individual preference, budget, and experience.
+Whether you shoot with a 35mm DSLR or a mirrorless system is unimportant.
 What is important however is that you are familiar with your camera’s layout and menu structure and understand the differences between the shooting modes.

 Camera bag – bring a camera bag that allows you to comfortably carry your equipment over rugged terrain.
-Backpacksdistribute the weight between your shoulders and hips making walking much easier than a bag with a shoulder strap and are normally protected against wind and rain.
+Backpacks distribute the weight between your shoulders and hips making walking much easier than a bag with a shoulder strap and are normally protected from wind and rain.

-Tripod – the ideal tripod needs to be light enough to carry but heavy enough to perform in winds.
-A tripod is essential for landscape photographyallowing camera settings to be used that would otherwise be impossible.
-A wide range of models are available from Manfrotto and Gitzo and for more advanced photographers, carbon fibre tripods offer a lighter weight solution but essentially do the same job as those made from aluminium.
+Tripod – the ideal tripod needs to be light enough to carry comfortably but sufficiently robust to be used in winds.
+A tripod engenders a more contemplative approach to the photography and allows the use of slower shutters speeds.
+A wide range of models are available from Manfrotto and Gitzo and for more advanced photographers, carbon fibre tripods offer a lighter weight solution but essentially do the same job as those made from aluminum.

-Backup and storage – ensure that you have adequate memory cards and a means of backing up your work, either on a laptop, iPad or supplementary storage drive.
+Backup and storage – Ensure that you have adequate memory cards and a means of backing up your work, either on a laptop, iPad or supplementary hard drive.
 Bringing your own laptop will allow you to see what you have shot each day and will facilitate critique sessions.

-Lens cloth – a lens cloth is useful for removing rain or sea spray if it finds its way onto a lens.
+Lens cloth – a lens cloth is useful for removing rain.